orchidsoftware/orchid.software/docs/en/docs/index.md

 ```

-## How to get a Orchid?

-Laravel Orchid is freely distributed via the Internet, [source codes](https://github.com/orchidsoftware/platform), and [release information](https://github.com/orchidsoftware/platform/releases) published on GitHub.
-The [installation guide](/en/docs/installation/) contains detailed instructions.

-> Alternatively, you can [create a new issue](https://github.com/orchidsoftware/orchid.software/issues) to suggest improvements to this tutorial.
-If you have questions or find a documentation error, please show the chapter and accompanying text to indicate the error.

 ## Is something wrong?

-If our documentation is missing something, please feel free to contribute!
-You can click on the **Suggest Edits** link on the top right side of any documentation page.
+If you find that something is missing or unclear in our documentation, we welcome contributions to improve it.
+You can click on the **Suggest Edits** link on the top right side of any documentation page to suggest changes.